 Students who are subjected to Academic Dismissal must sit out for a minimum of two calendar years prior to seeking program readmission.
 A student may exercise the graduate academic fresh start option by submission of a petition to the Vice Provost for Graduate Affairs and Dean of the Graduate College once the student is readmitted and successfully completes 12 credit hours (not to exceed three semesters) with a grade of B (3.0) or higher in each courses.
 Academic Fresh start will remove the graduate cumulative grade point average for all grades earned under the student's prior enrollment at the University of Toledo.
 All University of Toledo grades will remain on the student's official, permanent academic record.

 The readmission process is required for graduate students who have not registered for one calendar year or more and wish to complete the program to which they were previously admitted or those who wish to return from an approved leave of absence.
 Students need to work with their Advisor to prepare the materials required to complete the readmission application.
-All required readmission materials must be completed and approved through the College of Business and Innovation before the application will be reviewed by the Graduate College.
+All required readmission materials must be completed and approved through the Neff College of Business and Innovation before the application will be reviewed by the Graduate College.
 Admissibility and catalog eligibility will be determined during this process.
 Upon review and approval, the matriculation will be reopened and notification sent to both the student and Advisor by the Graduate College.
-A fee of $50 is assessed for the readmission process.
-This fee is applied to the student account at the time the readmission process is completed.
+A fee of $50 is assessed for the re-admission process.
+Once approved, an email will be sent to the student's UToledo email account to initiate payment with a link to our secure Touchnet payment site to complete the process.

 Students who have exceeded the original time limit for degree (6 years) at the time of completing the readmission process will have to seek either: Continuation of Matriculation for Degree (one year extension) or Request for Time Extension & Course Recertification (beyond one year).
 Students will work with their Academic Advisor to complete the additional request.

 When students are nearing the completion of their program, they must file an application to graduate online through myUT portal by the posted deadline dates.
 The College of Graduate Studies will verify that all requirements have been satisfied before notification will be sent to the Registrar's Office of degree completion.
 Students are encouraged to work closely with their Academic Advisor to ensure all degree requirements have been met.
-Students are also encouraged to review the Master's Students Degree Completion Requirements on the College of Graduate Studies website.
+Students are also encouraged to review the Master or Doctoral Student's Degree Completion Requirements on the College of Graduate Studies website.

 University commencement is held twice per year: Spring and Fall.
 Summer graduates are invited to participate in either the Fall or Spring commencement however, Summer graduates will be included in the Fall commencement program.